 Teams that hang out outside of formal office settings perform better.
 A PGI study showed that teams that contained team members who already knew each other performed better than teams which consisted of strangers.

-Hosting friendly competitions, giving awards to teams and individuals, and scheduling team building events are great ways to do this.
+Hosting friendly competitions, giving awards to teams and individuals, conduct team-building events, and share on social media are great ways to do this.

 6. Document it